Immigrants

 Advice is available both in Finnish and in the client’s own language.

 The advisory service is available in the City of Raisio’s service point and Olkkari on Wednesdays from 10 am to 12 noon during the spring season.
 (Raisiontori 6, next to the pharmacy).
 First, people will come together to receive information and discuss various subjects (At home in Raisio programme, see the attachments).
 After this, the participants are offered private guidance about matters related to e.g. social security, family, education and work.
-A worker from the immigration team of the social services office will be present, as will a Pop Up service guidance worker from the Opetuskoti Mustikka (sateenkaarikoto.fi) home teaching unit.
+A worker from the immigration team of the social services office will be present, as will a Pop Up service guidance worker from the Opetuskoti Mustikka (sateenkaarikoto.fi)(link is external) home teaching unit.

 Immigrants living in Raisio can also visit the Infotori information service in Turku.
 Infotori offers advisory services in 14 different languages.
-Infotori (turku.fi) is a service provided by the City of Turku and located in Turku, in the Skanssi shopping centre.
+Infotori (turku.fi)(link is external) is a service provided by the City of Turku and located in Turku, in the Skanssi shopping centre.

 Early childhood education and school offer support to immigrant children